cardano-foundation/CIPs/CIP-0108/README.md

 - This SHOULD include any recommendations made by relevant organizations or committees.

 #### `references`
+- We extend CIP-100's references field.
+- This SHOULD NOT support markdown text styling.
-- An OPTIONAL array of objects.
+- To be an OPTIONAL set of objects, using the `@set` property.
-- Each object MUST have a unique integer `index` field value which increases without gaps from `0`.
-This is to act as a unique referable ID.
 - Each object MUST have a `title` field to describe the reference, such as; "blog - Why we must continue to fund Catalyst".
-- Each object MUST have a `URI` field.
+- Each object MUST have a `uri` field.
 - Each object MAY have a OPTIONAL `URIHash` object.
   - Each object MUST have a `hash` field.
   - Each object MUST have a `hashAlgo` field.